AlbinaKrasykova/Scoring-metrics-for-Img-processing-pipeline-arUco-Tag-detection-/README.md

 ```

 # 2
-defined dicitonary 'name' with the name of variables from the # 1
+defined dicitonary, let's call it - 'name' with the name of the folders(that contains metadata) from the  step # 1
 ```
 name = {
     data_1: 'a_5_d_20',